Sultan-007/p256-verifier/README.md

 Issues and PRs welcome—especially if you want more tests, different copy, or a CLI sidecar again.

-Built by [@espejelomar](https://x.com/espejelomar) / [omarespejel](https://github.com/omarespejel).
+Built by [Omar Espejel](https://x.com/espejelomar), Developer Advocate at Starknet Foundation ([omarespejel](https://github.com/omarespejel)).
 If it helps you, please star the repo or follow on X.